inauman/zenai-programming-rituals/README.md

 We welcome contributions from the community!
 To contribute:
 - Fork the repository and create a new branch for your changes.
-- Follow the project’s structure and documentation style.
+- Follow the project's structure and documentation style.
 - Use clear, conventional commit messages.
 - Please see our [commit formatting guide](.github/COMMIT_GUIDE.md) before submitting a pull request.